eclipse/eclipse-collections/docs/guide.md

 []() Getting Started With Eclipse Collections
 =============================================

-It is recommended that first time users go through the EC Kata.
+It is recommended that first time users go through the [Eclipse Collections Kata](https://github.com/eclipse/eclipse-collections-kata).
 The Kata is a fun way to help you learn idiomatic Eclipse Collections usage through coding exercises.
-The Kata can be found on our GitHub page: <https://github.com/goldmansachs/gs-collections-kata>.
-To run the Kata, please refer to the setup instructions found on page 24 of the [Kata document](http://www.goldmansachs.com/gs-collections/documents/GS%20Collections%20Training%20Session%20and%20Kata%202.0.0.pdf#page=24).

 []()Iteration patterns
 ======================